Publications

 ABSTRACT:

-This report focuses on a pounamu (greenstone) hei matau (hook style pendant) symbolising Poutini, the taniwha (guardian) of the west coast of Te Waipounamu (The South Island) and the deposits of pounamu therein.
+This report focuses on a hei matau pounamu (greenstone hook-shaped neck pendant) which symbolises 'Poutini', a taniwha (guardian) of the west coast of Te Waipounamu (The South Island) and the deposits of pounamu therein.

 Te Heru o Hongi Hika